Call icon Call Now

 Not knowing how long the fabled Art Gallery would stay open it was first in a chemistry lab supplied by the Grande Prairie Regional College before moving to a download location.
 It would stay there for a short period of time before having to return to the chemistry lab provided by the College.
 In 1981 it finally found a new home.

 Led by Mary LeMessurier, the new Art Gallery opened after a ribbon-cutting ceremony.
-The new home formally belongs to "Speke Hall" and was transformed to provide a more artistic experience.
-Through the endless hard work of multiple volunteers, sizable donations and community support the Art Gallery was able to finally find itself on sturdy ground.
+The building, formerly known as "Speke Hall," was transformed to provide a more artistic experience.
+Thanks to the tireless efforts of volunteers, generous donations, and strong community support, the Art Gallery finally found itself on sturdy ground.

-Finally, in 2009 the city of Grande Prairie finally opened it's doors to the new Art Gallery in the Montrose Cultural Centre.
-The once collapsed roof was renovated and beautifully restored helping provide the Art Gallery with a new home and re-open fully to the general public in 2012.
-Today there is still plans to connect the existing 1929 building to the current one.
+In 2009, the City of Grande Prairie opened the new Art Gallery in the Montrose Cultural Centre.
+The collapsed roof was renovated and beautifully restored, giving the Gallery a permanent and inspiring new home.
+By 2012, it reopened fully to the public.
+Plans are still underway to connect the original 1929 building to the current structure.

 Need Directions To The Art Gallery of Grande Prairie?